Finding the best hair straighteners is a must nowadays, that is until the ‘80s perm comes full circle.

 The problem is: there’s so many of them around that it’s hard to decipher which designs and brands stand out significantly from the rest.
 Gone are the days of the only option being a pair of GHD irons – there are now so many great quality straighteners to choose from.

 UPDATE:Did you know hair straighteners have a shelf life?
 Neither did we!
 According to reports in Marie Claire last month, if you keep using them when really you should be replacing them, you could be doing damage to your hair.
 Unfortunately, they don't come with an expiry date, but watch out for scratched plates, a bust indicator light and general signs of wear and tear.
 Also, if you love a good bargain and you're in need of a new pair of hair straighteners, take a look at the Amazon Prime Day 2019 deals on July 15 and July 16.
 Your perfect pair may be reduced.

-This is why we’ve spent the past month testing the best new hair straighteners on the market to discover which is best for taming unruly locks, and which provides the optimum heat for styling fine hair.
+We've spent a month now testing the best hair irons on the market to discover which is best for taming unruly locks, and which provides the optimum heat for styling fine hair.

 The Shortlist: The best hair straighteners to buy in 2019